ArtificialIntelligenceToolkit/aitk/ComputationalEssays.md

 #### [Seek Light](https://github.com/ArtificialIntelligenceToolkit/aitk/blob/master/notebooks/Robotics/SeekLight.ipynb)

-Topics covered a case-based controller
+Topics covered include a case-based controller

 > This notebook solves the same problem as the subsumption notebook, but does so using a case-based approach.
 The controller is tested on a series of more difficult worlds.